reewhy/ChatKotlin/README.md

 # ChatKotlin
-Simple LAN SMS app made in Kotlin with Jetpack Compose.
+Simple LAN peer-to-peer messaging app made in Kotlin with Jetpack Compose.
 This app was developed for a school project.

 ## Features
 - Auto detection system with broadcast messages